cagricibuk/c-programming-panorama-gallery-generator/README.md

 # conditions
-image files must be .jpg , .png , .JPG , .PNG ,jpeg html file msut be open with Mozilla Firefox or Microsoft Edge ( other browsers are dont allow to acces local image files )
+image files must be .jpg , .png , .JPG , .PNG ,jpeg html file must be opened with Mozilla Firefox or Microsoft Edge ( other browsers are dont allow to acces local image files )